calebmfowler/opticoach/README.txt

-Time to save TAMU football!
+This machine learning project will save TAMU football!